Vanishing of Tate homology and depth formulas over local rings: Abstract

 \section{Abstract}

-Auslander's depth formula for pairs of Tor-independent modules over a regular local ring, \mbox{$\dpt[]{\tpp{M}{N}} = \dpt[]{M} + \dpt[]{N} - \dptR$}, has been generalized in several directions over a span of four decades.
+Auslander's depth formula for pairs of Tor-independent modules over a regular local ring, \mbox{$\dpt[]{\tpp{M}{N}} = \dpt[]{M} + \dpt[]{N} - \dptR$}, has been generalized in several directions; most significantly it has been shown to hold for pairs of Tor-independent modules over complete intersection rings.

 In this paper we establish a depth formula that holds for every pair of Tate Tor-independent modules over a Gorenstein local ring.
-It subsumes previous generalizations of Auslander's formula and yields exact bounds for vanishing of cohomology over certain Gorenstein rings.
+It subsumes previous generalizations of Auslander's formula and yields new results on vanishing of cohomology over certain Gorenstein rings.